Wavez123/rat/README.md

-prior to deployment
+~~ Dumb Simple RAT ~~

-in each script there is a line like below: rat = RAT_CLIENT('127.0.0.1', 80) for the client this determines the server it is connecting to
+Prior to deployment in each script there is a line like below: rat = RAT_CLIENT('127.0.0.1', 80) for the client this determines the server it is connecting to